 - A Custom Upgrade Phase implementing over 60 custom upgrade features and providing a clean, runnable .NET system ready for functional testing and transition to production

-All four phases were completed in one year with a staffing level of one full-time GM resource, one full-time external .NET technical consultant from HMB, and one part-time client developer as well as support from client IT managers.
+All four phases were completed in one year with a staffing level of one full-time GM resource, one full-time external .NET technical consultant from HMB, and one part-time developer from the client staff as well as PM support from the client's IT managers.
 In a parallel effort, our consulting partner, worked closely with the client to confirm functional scope, develop an automated UI testing process, and prepare for the transition to production.

 Custom Upgrade Features

 The collection of features integrated and delivered by the Custom Upgrade Solution are summarized below:

 COM API/Control Upgrades

 - ADODB: upgrade to System.Data and SqlClient [+]